#110 1️⃣1️⃣0️⃣ 2429. Minimize XOR 🚀🧠

 - XOR highlights differences in bits, so minimizing the XOR value means making the binary representations of

-as similar as possible.
+xandnum1as similar as possible.

 -